Coverage and data quality for the Lung Cancer Registry

 All patients with tracheal cancer (ICD-10, C33) and lungs and bronchi (ICD-10, C34) in Norway should be included in the registry.
 Patients with the diagnosis lymphoma, malignant melanoma, sarcoma or mesothelioma in the specified locations are excluded from the registry.

 All hospitals that diagnose and/or treat lung cancer are affiliated with the Lung Cancer Registry.
 All results on tissue samples are reported from the pathology departments of the Cancer Registry.
-The Cancer Registry's basic registry contains information on 99.2 per cent of all lung cancer patients.
+The Cancer Registry's basic registry contains information on 99.3 % of all lung cancer patients.

-The degree of coverage of clinical reports for each hospital is specified in the annual report, see Results (Norwegian only).
+The degree of coverage of clinical reports for each hospital is stated in the annual report.

 Data quality